 The province has worked closely with families, caregivers, advocates, clinicians and providers to build the new OAP, and will continue to engage with key stakeholders, including the OAP Advisory Committee, on the design and implementation of the new program.
 The new OAP will be fully in place by spring 2018.

 In the event that families have concerns about their child's OAP Behaviour Plan, families should speak with their OAP service provider to discuss these concerns.
 If a family's concerns cannot be resolved internally with their service provider, they can request an Independent Clinical Review of their child's plan.
-Please refer to the Family Information on the Independent Clinical Review Process.
+For more information please refer to the Independent Clinical Review Process for OAP or Family Information on the Independent Clinical Review Process.

 Additional information may also be found on the Ministry of Children and Youth Services website at: